Welcome to

 They used to skate at the many rinks in the area and sometimes just went to watch others skate.

 When I was young, they would bring me along, but could not convince me to even try to skate.
-So, one of them or my sister would take turns sitting with me and watch.
+So, one of them or my sister would take

 In the late 1960's, I finally decided to give it a try!
 I did great and didn't fall for many weeks, until I tried to go backwards.